 More often than not, it’s based on someone’s gut feeling or a “hunch.”
 Or worse yet, what a salesperson told you in order to get you to hire their SEO company.

-This is not the way to determine the right SEO strategy for any well run business.
-Not if you want to succeed online anyway.
+This is not the way to determine the right SEO strategy for any well run contracting business.
+Not if you want to succeed online and generate a ton of leads anyway.

 So what is the correct way to formulate the right SEO strategy for your business?